mcaitlinv/cawa-breeding/02_variantcalling/variantcalling.md

   -  To merge the scaffold vcfs into a single vcf, I used `bcftools index` to index, then use `bcftools concat` to get the vcfs into a single vcf.
 Note that I used the -a option in `bcftools concat` to allow positions to be out of order when concatenating.
 I used `bcftools sort` to sort the final vcf.

   -  To get the final variant set, I used `bcftools view` to hard filter the vcf.
 I kept only bi-allelic sites and set a minor allele frequency of less than 5%.
+I disgarded samples with less than 1X coverage, dropping 12 samples to end with 169 total.
 I used a missing filter of less than 20% and a quality score of above 30.

+  - Additionally, I calculated allele depths on the filtered vcf file to use for exploratory analyses.